Q4 Employer Compliance

 125 Premium Only Plan & Flexible Spending Account Compliance

-Employers who offer a 125 POP or FSA must conduct nondiscrimination testing on the last day of their plan year to ensure that benefits are available to all eligible employees under the same terms.
+Employers who offer a section 125 POP or FSA must conduct nondiscrimination testing on the last day of their plan year to ensure that benefits are available to all eligible employees under the same terms.
 A good practice is to test the plan after open enrollment is complete and again at the end of the plan year.
 Early testing allows for modifications in plan design should discrimination testing result in a failure.
 Due date: December 31, 2021 (if on a calendar year plan)

 The Consolidated Appropriations Act of 2021 (CAA) made several changes affecting group health plans, cafeteria plans, and retirement plans, including the $550 carryover for FSA plan participants from 2020 to 2021.
 Employers who, due to COVID-19, adopted or allowed a carryover option, extended grace periods or employee changes in election or coverage must amend their plans by December 31, 2021.
 If participants were notified of the change, the amendment may be made retroactive to January 1, 2020.